-Rexigon Securities is a privately held and employee-owned UK firm.
-Rexigon is well capitalised with net capital well in excess of the regulatory requirement, and Rexigon’s business model means that it should always be profitable, both in good and lean markets.
+FNZ Securities is part of FNZ Group.
+The firm is well capitalised with net capital well in excess of the regulatory requirement.
 The company has no debt and has no investment assets of its own to mingle with clients’ assets.

 FCA carries out its regulatory responsibilities through setting and enforcing rules regarding the proficiency, business and financial conduct of regulated firms and their registered employees and through setting and enforcing market integrity rules regarding trading activity.